40 Years of Progress - It's Time to End the HIV Epidemic

 This June 5th, the world marked 40 years since the first five cases of what later became known as AIDS were officially reported.
 The U.S. Centers for Disease Control and Prevention’s (CDC) Morbidity and Mortality Weekly Report (MMWR) described the five cases.
-Join us in observing this day.
+Take a moment and see how the government and community observed the day.

 Read statements from the White House, Secretary Becerra, and Secretary Blinken recognizing the 40th anniversary.
 Take a look back at the epidemic and this 40 year timeline.
 View the CDC museum exhibition.

 To commemorate June 5th, federal agencies held a series of Live with Leadership sessions hosted by Tim Harrison, PhD, Deputy Director for Strategic Initiatives and Senior Policy Advisor, Office of Infectious Disease and HIV/AIDS Policy, to reflect upon and honor the anniversary.
 Watch the sessions: